Saud bin Faisal Al Saud: Early life, education and early career

 Saud bin Faisal was born in Taif on 2 January 1940.
 He was the second son of King Faisal and Iffat Al-Thunayan who was born to a Turkish family.
-He was the full brother of Sara bint Faisal, Mohammed bin Faisal, Latifa bint Faisal, Abdul Rahman bin Faisal, Bandar bin Faisal, Turki bin Faisal, Luluwah bint Faisal, Sara bint Faisal and Haifa bint Faisal.
+He was the full brother of Sara bint Faisal, Mohammed bin Faisal, Latifa bint Faisal, Abdul Rahman bin Faisal, Bandar bin Faisal, Turki bin Faisal, Luluwah bint Faisal, and Haifa bint Faisal.

 Prince Saud attended the Hun School of Princeton and graduated from Princeton University in 1964 with a bachelor of arts in economics.
-In 2007 he told Ford Fraker, then US ambassador to Saudi Arabia, that during his studies at Princeton he would like to leave the university and to return to the country.
+In 2007, he told Ford Fraker, then US ambassador to Saudi Arabia, that during his studies at Princeton, he would like to leave the university and to return to the country.
 However, his father, Faisal, came to the campus and persuaded him to complete his education.

-Following his return to Saudi Arabia Prince Saud became an economic consultant for the ministry of petroleum.
-In 1966, he moved to general organization for petroleum and mineral resources, (Petromin).
+Following his return to Saudi Arabia, Prince Saud became an economic consultant for the ministry of petroleum.
+In 1966, he moved to the general organization for petroleum and mineral resources, (Petromin).
 In February 1970, he became deputy governor of Petromin for planning affairs.
 He was also a member of the High Coordination Committee.
 In 1971, he became deputy minister of petroleum.
 Prince Saud served in this post at the oil ministry until 1975 when he was appointed as state minister for foreign affairs.
 He replaced Omar Al Saqqaf in the post who had died in November 1974.

-Foreign Minister
+Foreign minister

 On 13 October 1975, King Khalid appointed Prince Saud as foreign minister.
-His term ended on 29 April 2015 when he was replaced by Adel al-Jubeir, a former Saudi ambassador to the United States.
+He was relieved from the post on 29 April 2015 due to health problems and was replaced by Adel al-Jubeir, a former Saudi ambassador to the United States.